Used by 2,678+ happy customers

 If an individual who is not on the list approaches you, take this as a serious warning sign.

-Some unlicensed operators will claim they work with “a partner on the list” or say they submit applications “through another channel.”
+Some unlicensed operators will claim they work with “a partner on the list” or say they submit applications “through another channel.”.

 Grenada does not accept applications this way, and the IMA makes that very clear.

-If a person or company cannot be found in the directory, they are unauthorized to submit applications.
+If a person or company cannot be found in the directory, they are unauthorised to submit applications.
 It is always better to double-check early rather than risk complications once your documents and payment are involved.

 Step-by-Step Verification Process